cfshi/coronavirus/MREB.app.md

 Dr. Earn and Dr. Dushoff are well trained disease modellers and statisticians and will supervise the study and data analysis.
 Dr. Shi holds a doctoral degree in media and communication study and had worked in advertising industry for many years.
 Dr. Shi also obtained a certificate of TCPS2: Course on Research Ethics tutorial in 2020.
-Dr. Li, a statistician, will be in charge of sampling and data analysis.
+Dr. Li, a statistician, will assist data analysis.

 # 15.11.14 Describe the data security procedures that will be used to keep the research data private and secure during data collection and analysis (including where the data will be kept).
 Refer to the MREB Data Storage and Security Tools documents for recommendations and requirements for data security (go to Help - Templates in the above menu).

 The TCPS2 advises that identifiable data obtained through research, and kept on a computer that is connected to the Internet, should be encrypted.
 Generally, MREB requires researchers to follow this guidance for identifiable research data.
 In some cases, sensitive identifiable data, even if not on a device connected to the Internet, may need to be encrypted to protect participant privacy and mitigate social risk.
 See the application section of Art.
 5.3.

+No personally identifiable data will be collected at any time.
 The electronic database will be stored on a password protected cloud storage.
-All computer systems storing the data are encrypted and password protected.

 # 15.19 How will the data from study participants be reported in the dissemination of research results (e.g., aggregated data, identifiable descriptors, de-identified descriptors, etc.)?

-The data to be collected will be anonymous and no personal data will be identified.
-We plan to analyze the aggregated data and publish results at peer reviewed publication.
+The data to be collected will be anonymous.
+Only aggregated data will be reported.

 # 15.23 State how long you plan to retain your research data (e.g., interview transcripts, survey answers, EEG readings, etc.).